Article

 What Are the Agile Principles?

 The Agile Principles are a set of values and beliefs that guide business leaders in implementing agile methodologies in the workplace.
-This framework provides a solid foundation for teams to increase collaboration, customer satisfaction, and adaptability in an ever-changing market.
+Why are Agile Principles important?
+They provide a solid foundation for teams to increase collaboration, customer satisfaction, and adaptability in an ever-changing market.

 History Behind the Agile Manifesto